Darren-8/OSHomework/README.md

 # OSHomework
-This repository is for Jiawei Xu, Xiaofan Wang and Ziyu Xin's OS homework
+This repository is for Jiawei Xu, Xiaofan Wang and Ziyu Xin's OS homework.